Computer-assisted surgery: Computer Assisted Implant Surgery (CAIS)

 Using 3D imaging during the planning phase, the communication between the surgeon, dentist and dental technician is highly supported and any problems can easily detected and eliminated.
 Each specialist accompanies the whole treatment and interaction can be made.
 As the end result is already planned and all surgical intervention is carried according to the initial plan, the possibility of any deviation is kept to a minimum.
 Given the effectiveness of the initial planning the whole treatment duration is shorter than any other treatment procedures.

 Computer-assisted ENT surgery

-Image-guided surgery and CAS in ENT commonly consists of navigating preoperative image data such as CT or cone beam CT to assist with locating or avoiding anatomically important regions such as the optical nerve or the opening to the frontal sinuses.
+Image-guided surgery and CAS in ENT commonly consists of navigating preoperative image data such as CT or cone beam CT to assist with locating or avoiding anatomically important structures such as the optic nerve or the opening to the frontal sinus.
 For use in middle-ear surgery there has been some application of robotic surgery due to the requirement for high-precision actions.